08 Jan 8 Tips For Organising Your Kids’ School Gear

 6. Rewards for not losing things

-A simple reward chart system is a great way to encourage and motivate children to look after
+A simple reward chart system is a great way to encourage and motivate children to look after their belongings.

 7. Ask your child to contribute to replacements